 Magnet and String-Centric Models

-If you have done a bit of research, you will have by now seen two different theories presented.
+If you’ve done a bit of research, you will have by now seen two different theories presented.
 The magnet and string-centered models.
 These are two arguments on what is happening to the magnetic field when it comes to guitar pickups.
 Only one can ultimately be true.

 One perspective says that the magnetic flux is being disrupted by the string.
 In turn, a current is produced in the coils.
 This would mean that the field is only being disturbed by the string.
 That the string is not becoming magnetic itself.